-If you have been abused or neglected at North Kickapoo, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at North Kickapoo, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Equipped with 16 licensed beds, North Kickapoo is an Intermediate Care Facility situated in Lincoln.
 It offers its services for individuals with developmental disabilities.
 They have been offering long-term care in their current location since 2005.
 North Kickapoo is located at 6300 North Ridge Avenue, Chicago, IL and may be reached through telephone number 773-973-6300.
 The Illinois Nursing Home Care Act and Department of Public Health govern North Kickapoo.